-Tartan isn’t just a fabric; it’s an ancient mystery.
-It begins with the unearthing of a 3,000-year-old tartan-clad Celt from the scorched sands of the Taklamakan Desert north of Tibet—a place so daunting, its name means, ‘You go in and never come out.’
+Tartan isn’t just a fabric—it’s an ancient mystery.
+The mystery begins with the unearthing of a 3,000-year-old tartan-clad Celt in the scorched sands of the Taklamakan Desert, north of Tibet—a place so forbidding its name means, “You may enter, but you will never leave.”

-How on earth did he end up here?
-One theory is that tartan was first woven in the Caucasus region north of the Black Sea, and as the Celts moved out, they split—one group heading west through Central Europe and on to the British Isles; the other trekking east to the Taklamakan.
+How on earth did the so-called Cherchen Man end up here?
+One theory suggests tartan was first woven in the Caucasus, north of the Black Sea, and as the Celts migrated, they split—some heading west through Central Europe to the British Isles, others trekking east to the edge of the known world.

-By subtly weaving the issues into the fabric of daily life, we aim to transcend the limitations of 'old-school' activism and engage a broader audience.
+By subtly weaving these stories into the fabric of daily life, we aim to transcend the limitations of old-school activism and reach a broader audience.
 Wearers of our tartans include Peter Gabriel, Arundhati Roy, Toomaj Salehi, Lianne La Havas, Martina Navratilova, and Eliud Kipchoge.

 To date, our focus has been on bespoke tartan projects.
-However, we are planning a launch of silk and wool scarves and other items in early 2026.
+However, we are planning a full launch of silk and wool tartan scarves in early 2026.

 Keeling (red version)